 In this light, what I felt what that what Singapore really needs are peaks.

 I also had a very dim view of the old farts like myself.
 I've missed my chance to be a Page or Zuckerberg.
 The future really belongs to the youth of today and the leaders of tomorrow.
 Education is the answer.
+Then the question was: how in the world do we go about creating those peaks?

 Then I watched The Last Lecture and decided that maybe Randy Pausch knew what he was talking about and saw that Facebook was like the best thing since sliced bread and created CS3216 - because I thought, maybe if we did something different, some good might come out of it.